syncfusion-content/wpf-docs/wpf/Spreedsheet/Localization.md

    Example: Syncfusion.Spreadsheet.WPF.ja.resx.

-   > Note: It is mandatory to use this naming convention.
+   N> It is mandatory to use this naming convention.